UTSC-CSCC01-Software-Engineering-I/GLOW-WebApp/doc/sprint2/RPM.md

 * App must respond to user actions (e.g., search, toggle) within 500ms.
 * Web application must be functional across modern browsers (Chrome, Firefox, Safari).
 * Codebase should follow modular and maintainable structure using React and Next.js.
-* Deployment must use version-controlled environment with GitHub and Vercel (or equivalent).
+* Deployment must use version-controlled environment with GitHub.

 #### **Dependencies and Limitations**